actlist/actlist/README.md

 ## Prerequisites For Development
 * Oracle JDK 1.8 or Open JDK with JavaFx binary distribution
+* Maven
-* JavaFx Scene Builder for Graphic Design
+* JavaFx Scene Builder for graphic design

 ## Actlist Application Development Setup Guide
 * 1. Fork this repository into your GitHub Account